 Obviously, women and their care providers want to achieve safe births.
 The increasing use of medical technology, however, is interfering with women’s ability to give birth without assistance.

 This lack of trust in birth and women’s bodies is having a negative impact on women’s physical and mental health.

-Don’t Speed Up Labour, WHO Says
+Don’t Speed Up Labor, WHO Says

 The WHO has recently released the WHO recommendations: intrapartum care for a positive childbirth experience, which bring together new and existing WHO recommendations, to make sure best practice and evidence-based care are at the forefront of maternity care for women around the world.

-The updated guidelines disregard previous advice, which recommended the speeding up of labour if dilation didn’t progress at least 1cm per hour during the first stage.
+The updated guidelines disregard previous advice, which recommended the speeding up of labor if dilation didn’t progress at least 1cm per hour during the first stage.
 It was believed a prolonged dilation was risky to both mother and baby.

 This graph is known as Friedman’s Curve.
 Despite more recent research that dispelled the myth of 1cm per hour cervical dilation, the graph has been used to underpin maternity care for over 60 years.